SAP-archive/teched2021-ANA261/exercises/ex3/README.md

 ### Step 5

 SAP Analytics Cloud will now warn you about how this will affect your data.
-If there are records in the data foundation, which were distinguished form each other only by this dimension, then they’ll be aggregated (e.g. all relevant measure values will be summed up)
+If there are records in the data foundation, which were distinguished form each other only by this dimension, then they’ll be aggregated (e.g. all relevant measure values will be summed up).
+At this point, you could save your model and use it.
+It will work fine.
+There is simply one less dimension than before and some records might need to be aggregated to reflect this.

 ![][image-5]
 ### Step 6